 A.I.
 Edit on Slide 12 – change Federal to California 316b. (done in meeting)

 Question on Slide 15: does each criteria get evaluated before designated as yes or No?
-Answer: Yes, and evaluation takes place.
+Answer: Yes, and evaluation takes place except when a technology is found to have a fatal flaw based on a previously reviewed criteria.
+Examples were provided during the discussion.

 Question on Slide 16 – Phase I assessment of design basis for seismic issues is based on current requirements.
 What about changes in these regulations?
 Answer: any changes made to these regulations will be addressed in Phase II if requested.